juniorgasparotto/WiremockUI/readme.md

 When creating a new server, a scenario will also be created, you can have more than one scenario for a same server, switching them as needed using the option `Set as Default` that exists in the options of the scenarios.

 * Click with the right side of the mouse over the item `Servers` and click`Add Server`
-* The door will be generated automatically, but can be changed at any time.
+* The `Server Port` field will be automatically generated, but you can change it at any time.
 * You do not need to fill in the `Target URL` field, because the idea is to create a server from scratch.
 If you want to generate an initial mass with an existing API, use this field and run the server in write mode `Start and Record` .

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/add-server.png)